Book excerpt: “The University for Self-realisation”

 And thus, beloved reader, began what Edward would one day call his University for Self-realisation.
 In the years that followed, he faithfully kept a diary of his inner and outer transformations.
 With time and deepening clarity, he came to recognise the Saint’s luminous teachings as unfolding into four sacred streams – each a gateway to Mastery.
 These teachings, both profound in insight and beautifully simple in practice, offered a path not of accumulation, but of remembrance… of unveiling the Self already whole within.

 The University for Self-realisation, nestled in and around the humble wooden hut, revealed itself through four sacred Faculties – each a living mirror for the unfolding Self.
 In the first, one became Master of Beliefs, in the second, Master of Thoughts.
-The third opened the Heart as Master of Emotions, and the fourth anchored these into the world as Master of Actions.
+The third opened the Heart as Master of Feelings, and the fourth anchored these into the world as Master of Actions.
 None stood above the other, for all four rose together, like the limbs of a single tree reaching toward the Light.
 There was but one diploma – not of paper, but of pure Presence – granted upon the full flowering of all four paths: the radiant realisation of Self-Mastery.

 So now, let us gently lift the next curtain of illusion and step into the first Faculty of this humble yet holy University.
 For what the awakened ferryman has to share is no less than the distilled nectar of a thousand lifetimes – offered now, to you.